Rockburner/rsa2/README.md

 ## RSA2

-# simpler attempt at an angular controlled form validation example
+# Simpler attempt at an angular controlled form validation example

+This example utilises Angular simply as a javascript data manipulator

+(Previous attempt used Angular as the host server and was a FULL angular app).